Kungsbacka/Grouper/README.md

 * Copy the PowerShell module to a folder that is included in the PSModulePath if you want the module to autoload.
 * Build GrouperLib (CompileTargetFramework or CompileTargetCore depending on PowerShell version)
-* Copy GrouperLib.Core.dll to the module folder.
+* Copy GrouperLib.Core.dll and Newtonsoft.Json.dll to the module folder.

 ### Encrypting secrets